Kyrgyzstan Trip Planner

 Hardy travelers may be fine eating all the food offered to them, but those with weak stomachs may want to exercise caution.
 Tap water, fermented dairy products, and unwashed fruits and vegetables may not cause problems for everyone, but some people might want to be cautious.
 Cautious travelers should bring medications to prevent loose stools, or ask a doctor for special antibiotics for traveler’s diarrhea, just in case.
 Travelers should also make sure that all their vaccines are up to date, though there are no extra vaccines required for traveling in Kyrgyzstan.

-Kyrgyzstan has a mostly cash-based economy, though some places may accept cards.
 Banks and currency exchanges will accept many major currencies, including US dollars, Euros, Russian rubles, British pounds, Kazakh tenge and Chinese yuan.
 Visitors should bring crisp, new bills, as old or damaged bills may not be accepted.
 Cash can also be withdrawn from ATMs, which can be relatively easily found and accept most foreign cards.
-When traveling outside of major cities and into more remote regions, travelers should bring all the cash in Kyrgyz som that they should need, in case there are no places to withdraw or change money.
+Credit cards are accepted in all major cities.
+In smaller towns there are ATMs where you can withdraw money (in soms) from Visa and MasterCard cards.